coinkite/BBQr/README.md

 # Summary

-This protocol enables files larger than can fit into a single QR to be sent as a series of QR codes (an "animated QR").
+This protocol enables files larger than can fit into a single QR to be sent as a series of QR codes (sometimes called an "animated QR").
 The target file types are PSBT (BIP-174) and signed Bitcoin transactions, but it also supports CBOR, JSON and Text options for general purpose use.

 We carefully consider the data inside QR codes, and apply a deep knowledge of how QR codes work, so that no pixel nor byte